PinkTaxWatch/pinktaxwatch-data/README.md

 ---

+## How to Cite

+If you reference this dataset, its derived rankings, or its visualizations in journalism, research, or policy work, please cite as:

+> PinkTaxWatch (2026). *Menstrual product affordability across European retail markets, 2026-05 snapshot.* Available at https://www.pinktaxwatch.com.
+Dataset licensed CC BY 4.0.

+When citing a specific data point, please include the snapshot date (`2026-05`) to support reproducibility across releases.

+---

 ## Future Work

 Planned future work may include:

 * additional European markets
-* longitudinal releases
+* longitudinal releases (multi-snapshot comparison)
-* regional comparisons
+* regional comparisons within markets
-* expanded product categories
+* expanded product categories (menstrual cups, period underwear, reusables)
 * work-time affordability metrics
+* perimenopause and postmenopause scope extension (lifetime cost models currently underestimate this phase)
+* search behavior as a public-interest data layer (aggregated keyword volume, public forum signals) — exploratory v2.0 scope

-The project is intentionally evolving slowly to preserve methodological consistency.
+The project is intentionally evolving slowly to preserve methodological consistency between releases.

 ---

 ## License

-Dataset:
-CC BY 4.0
+* **Dataset:** CC BY 4.0 — free to use with attribution.

-Code:
-MIT License
+* **Code:** MIT License.

 ---